 Enjoy your time together, there is very little chance for people to spend a lot of time together these days and if your kids are slightly older then sometimes the only way you can spend time with them is to keep them in a moving vehicle for an extended period of time with no escape!

-How to stay calm in traffic
+How to stay calm on a road trip

-- Stock up on your favourite albums and audiobooks
+- Stock up on your favourite sounds

-- Keep a stress buster in your car
+- Keep a stress-buster in your car

 - Keep a stress ball or similar in your car with you.
 This will help relieve frustration and will also prevent your hands from getting stiff and tense.